Worldwide Friends of Yad Vashem

 Christian Friends of Yad Vashem

-International Christian Leadership Seminar on Holocaust, anti-Semitism and Israel
+International Young Christian Leaders Seminar: The Holocaust, Antisemitism and Israel

 Place: Yad Vashem, Jerusalem